Sangeeta-vishwakarma/Natural-Language-Processing-NLP-/README.md

 - Map the POS tag to WordNet format for downstream tasks like lemmatization.

 - Simplify integration with WordNet lemmatizer by converting POS into: wordnet.NOUN, wordnet.VERB, wordnet.ADJ, wordnet.ADV

+### Lemmaization - POS

+This script demonstrates how to perform **lemmatization** using NLTK’s `WordNetLemmatizer`.
+Lemmatization is a key step in NLP where words are reduced to their **base or dictionary form**, taking into account the **context** such as the part of speech (POS).
+This makes it more powerful and accurate than stemming.

+- Perform lemmatization on individual words

+- Apply lemmatization on a list of words (batch processing)

+- Lemmatize full sentences after tokenization

+- Highlight the effect of different POS tags on lemmatization output